The Quick and Easy Way to Save COVID Vaccine Passports on an iPhone

 Proof of vaccination has varied from showing the printed or emailed records received after a vaccine appointment to physical vaccine cards and more recently QR codes.
 In late October, the federal government announced new standardized proof of vaccination in the form of a downloadable QR code.

-All iPhone users in provinces and territories following the SMART Health Cards Standards, a digital method of presenting verified health records created in response to COVID-19, can download their vaccine info.
-At the time of publication, this includes Newfoundland, Nova Scotia, Quebec, Ontario, Saskatchewan, Alberta, British Columbia, Yukon, Northwest Territories and Nunavut.
-The pan-Canadian vaccine passport is expected to be available in more provinces soon.
-The SMART Health Cards standard is also designed to be globally accessible.
+All Canadian provinces and territories are now following the SMART Health Cards Standards, a digital method of presenting verified health records created in response to COVID-19.
+It can be downloaded on a mobile device, computer or mobile wallet for iPhone users, and it’s designed to be globally accessible.
 Individuals outside of Canada, or who were vaccinated outside of Canada, can download and access their health records on the Apple’s Health and Wallet apps as long as their vaccine provider supports the SMART Health Cards standard.

 How to add COVID-19 vaccine records to the Apple Health app